 Level 5 | Chart | Table | Photo |

 The ASUS ROG Strix XG27UQ has outstanding response time at its max refresh rate, resulting in only a short blur trail behind fast-moving objects.
-The best overdrive setting is 'Level 3' as it provides the best performance without causing too much overshoot like the 'Level 4' and 'Level 5' options.
+Our recommended overdrive setting is 'Level 3' as it provides the best performance without causing too much overshoot like the 'Level 4' and 'Level 5' options.
+The LG 27GP850-B/27GP83B-B has a slightly faster max refresh rate, and a slightly faster response time.

 Overdrive Setting | Response Time Chart | Response Time Tables | Motion Blur Photo |